NRLParticipation/NRL-Cookbook/docs/administrators/invoice-processing.md

 ---

-## High complexity: accounts payable control tower
+## High complexity: Accounts Payable Control Tower

 Use this orchestrated prompt to manage multi-vendor pipelines, exception handling, and reporting automation.